Understanding Look-Alike Modeling

 - Create and send segment data to a destination.

-We deactivate any algorithmic model that fails to generate data for three consecutive runs.
+We deactivate any Look-Alike Model that fails to generate data for three consecutive runs.
 Note that you cannot set the status of the model back to active afterwards.
 To ensure your models generate data, we recommend that you build models from data sources with sufficient traits to accumulate data from.